-Page Screenshot of typo and/or other issues V Figure 1-1: Site Location V Figure 4-1: Aquatic Habitat monitoring on Georges river not show.
+Page Screenshot of typo and/or other issues v Figure 1-1: Site Location v Figure 4-1: Aquatic Habitat monitoring on Georges river not show.
 Water monitoring on ANZAC Creek not shown 6 The MLP aims to streamline the freight logistics supply chain from port to store, deliver savings to businesses and consumers, and help service the rapidly growing demand for imported goods in south-west Sydney.
 It is located approximately 27 kilometres (km) south-west of the Sydney Central Business District and approximately 26 km west of Port Botany within the Liverpool Local Government Area.
-The MLP is divided into an East Precinct and a West Precinct, located east and west of Moorebank Avenue respectively.
-(Figure 1-1).
-The MLP East Precinct is operational and is managed under an Operation Environmental 8 ### Multiple Precinct construction area - Operational rail link Multiple Precinct operational area - Department of the Existing railway With Plant Precinct operational area - Existing railway With Plant Precinct operational area - Existing railway With Plant Precinct operational area - With Plant Precinct Institute of the P 9 The proposed staged/progressive application of the OEMP is shown on Error!
+The MLP is divided into an East Precinct and a West Precinct, located east and west of Moorebank Avenue respectively, (Figure 1-1).
+The MLP East Precinct is operational and is managed under an Operation Environmental 8 ESSENC MLP East Precind construction area Operational rail link Watercourse MLP East Precind construction area Figure 1-1: MLP East Precinct layout Figure 1-1: Site Location MLP East Precinct construction area shown in figure is incorrect 9 The proposed staged/progressive application of the OEMP is shown on Error!
 Reference source not found., with estimated dates of operation detailed in Table 1-1.
 The first area to be operational, includes the IMEX, Rail Link and Warehouse 1 (Area 1).
-10 MUP East Prevent 11 As required by CoC A18 (SSD 7628) the Secretary will be notified one month prior to commencement of operation of each new area shown in Table 1-1 and Error!
+10 Edition More addressed Mill truck access Mill and head Mill and Mill and head Mill and head Mill and head 11 As required by CoC A18 (SSD 7628) the Secretary will be notified one month prior to commencement of operation of each new area shown in Table 1-1 and Error!
 Reference source not found.
 The notification will include updated figures detailing the new areas of operation which will fall under the remit of the OEMP 14 The construction and operation of the MLP East Precinct has been designed to be consistent with the EPBC Act Approval conditions, where relevant.
 The Conditions of Approval (CoA) relevant to biodiversity are detailed in Table 2-1.
 Many of the CoA relate to pre-construction and construction activities but have been included to demonstrate compliance with the CoA.
 The table also specifically identifies when each of the Insert 'and this OFFMP' following 'biodiversity'